Barracks emperor

 A barracks emperor (also called a "soldier emperor") was a Roman emperor who seized power by virtue of his command of the army.
 Barracks emperors were especially common from 235 to 284 AD, during the Crisis of the Third Century, which began with the assassination of Severus Alexander.
 Beginning with Maximinus Thrax, there were approximately fourteen barracks emperors in 33 years, which produced an average reign of a little over two years apiece.
 The resulting instability in the imperial office and the nearly-constant state of civil war and insurrection threatened to destroy the Roman Empire from within and left it vulnerable to attack from external adversaries.

 Background

-Unlike previous emperors who had seized power in military coups d'état (Vespasian and Septimius Severus, both from traditional middle-class equestrian stock), the barracks emperors tended to be low-class commoners, often from outlying parts of the empire.
+The barracks emperors tended to be low-class commoners, often from outlying parts of the empire.
 The first barracks emperor, Maximinus Thrax, had begun his military career as an enlisted soldier.
 A barracks emperor could not boast of a distinguished family name or a successful career as a statesman or public servant.
-Rather, he had only his military career to recommend himself, and his only influence had been though the soldiers loyal to his command.
+Rather, he had only his military career to recommend himself, and his only influence had been through the soldiers loyal to his command.

 Some of the soldier emperors were members of the equestrian class who had worked their way up to a sufficient position of influence within their legion that the soldiers would support a bid for power, but that was a risky undertaking because those soldiers could withdraw their support at any time and perhaps shift it to another military leader who looked more promising at the time.